Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Yes.

-Kadaru Sahid
+Kadaru Sahith

 Yes.
 For Q3 FY26 we have seen the EBITDA margin as 16.1%.
-And in last quarter as well we have seen it as 17.42%.
-So can we expect this as a sustainable one or is it a one off thing like in last year as the same quarter we have got it as 7.52%.
+And in last quarter as well, we have seen it as 17.42%.
+So can we expect this as a sustainable one or is it a one-off thing like in last year as the same quarter, we have got it as 7.52%.

 Dinesh Kumar Agarwal

-Kadaru Sahid
+Kadaru Sahith

 Okay, thanks.